What’s next for Myanmar? Our expert can help if you are covering.March 3, 20212 min read

 The situation has garnered international attention and condemnation – and if you are a journalist covering these ongoing developments in Myanmar, then let our experts help with your coverage.

 Dr. Andrew Goss is a renowned expert in Asian history and can speak to reporters covering the events taking place now.
 To arrange an interview with Dr. Goss, simply click on his name.

-Andrew Goss Department Chair and Professor
+Andrew Goss Professor of History

 An expert in Southeast Asian history and politics, including Myanmar and Burma.